-Some of my top values include freedom, helping others, making a difference, and being dope.
-I’m able to achieve all these things through podcasting, which is why I love it so much.
+Some of my top values include freedom, helping others and making a difference.
+I’m able to achieve all these through podcasting, hence the show and this site.

 Something needed to change.
 Podcasting was the answer.

-Podcasting is an intimate (in a non-horizontal way) medium.
-People literally put you in their ears.
+Podcasting is an intimate medium.
+People (almost) literally put you in their heads.
 They can hear your tone, inflection and personality in a way that’s not possible in writing.
-I knew I’d be able to deliver the same content more creatively and authentically.
+I knew podcasting would allow me to deliver the same content more creatively and authentically.

 As I started exploring podcasts, I noticed there weren’t too many shows that provided career and money tips in a fun and relevant way.
 This became an opportunity.
 I knew the career side of things well, but didn’t wanna fake the funk as a personal finance expert — especially since I had debt.
 It turned out that a friend and former business partner had gotten out of over $30,000 of debt by age 30.
 I floated the idea of a podcast by him and he was open to exploring the medium.

 In late November 2013, Two Guys One Show was born and ran consistently until the summer of 2016 when our second podcast, Paychecks & Balances began to take off.
 P&B went from hundreds to thousands of listeners and its truly been a blessing.

 Over the past 6+ years, I’ve made a lot of mistakes and learned a ton of valuable lessons.
 I’m sharing them with you so you can navigate this new world a little easier, and because I don’t wanna see you podfade.